 For a two-wire interface, the Master Mode of operation may be preferable.
-In this mode, serial communication occurs only when data is ready, informing the main controller as to the status of the ADS1212/13.
-The disadvantages are that the ADS1212/13 must have a dedicated serial port on the main controller and only one instruction can be issued per data ready period.
+In this mode, serial communication occurs only when data is ready, informing the main controller as to the status of the ADS1210/11.
+The disadvantages are that the ADS1210/11 must have a dedicated serial port on the main controller, only one instruction can be issued per data ready period, and the serial clock may define the maximum clock frequency of the converter.

-In the Slave Mode, the main controller must read and write to the ADS1212/13 "blindly".
+In the Slave Mode, the main controller must read and write to the ADS1210/11 "blindly".
 Writes to the internal registers, such as the Command Register or Offset Calibration Register, might occur during an update of the Data Output Register.
 This can result in invalid data in the DOR.
-A twowire interface can be used if the main controller can read and/or write to the converter either much slower or much faster than the data rate.
+A two-wire interface can be used if the main controller can read and/or write to the converter, either much slower or much faster that the data rate.
 For example, if much faster, the main controller can use the DRDY bit to determine when data is becoming valid (polling it multiple times during one conversion cycle).
-Thus, the controller obtains some idea of when to write to the internal registers.
+Thus, the controller obtains some idea of when to write to the internal register.
 If much slower, then reads of the DOR might always return valid data (multiple conversions have occurred since the last read of the DOR or since any write of the internal registers).